ideahacks/mugs/README.md

-# MIGS
+# MUGS

-MIGS (MongoDB in Google Sheets) performs CRUD operations on a MongoDB database, using information from spreadsheets in Google Sheets.
+MUGS (MongoDB Using Google Sheets) performs CRUD operations on a MongoDB database, using information from spreadsheets in Google Sheets.

-IDEA Hacks uses MIGS to interface with the parts database.
+IDEA Hacks uses MUGS to interface with the parts database.
 Since we run a hardware hackathon, we lend out parts for teams to use.

 ## Developing